AlexSchuy/2020-08-27-usatlas-recast-tutorial/_episodes/04-recast-cli.md

 ## Installation

 ### Using docker
-A recast-cli docker image for this tutorial is available on docker hub at: `insert-image-here`.
+A recast-cli docker image for this tutorial is available on docker hub at: https://hub.docker.com/r/recast/workflow.
 Simply run:
 ~~~
-docker run --rm -it replace/me/with/image:tag bash
+docker run --rm -it recast/workflow:latest bash
 ~~~

 ### Using pip